alex/recipes/cook/scrambled-eggs.rst

 #.
 Pour mixture into pan.
 #.
 Let sit for a minute or so, until it begins to solidify.
 #.
 Mix it up with a spatula until all the pieces look cooked.
 #.
-Server on a plate with some salt and pepper.
+Serve on a plate with some salt and pepper.